unc-csxl/csxl.unc.edu/docs/sqlalchemy/2_entities.md

 from sqlalchemy.orm import DeclarativeBase
 ```

-From here, we can create one class that can act as a superclass for all of our models.
+From here, we can create one class that can act as a superclass for all of our entities.
 This class will also inherit from `DeclarativeBase` to have access to all of the necessary features that will make it an entity.
 We can declare this like so:

 ```py
 class EntityBase(DeclarativeBase):